Venkey-project/com.guvi.Flight_and_Customer_prediction/README.md

 to know the flight ticket price and coustomer satisfaction using user feedback.
 Requirements: Python 3.x, Jupyter Notebook, Data Preprocessing, Visual Studio Code, EDA, ML Flow ui and Streamlit

-And also I attached Red bus project illustration in main file for detailed explanation.
+And also I attached project illustration in main file for detailed explanation.